Aperiodicity, rotational tiling spaces and topological space groups: Introduction

-The case of rational cohomology is more straightforward, and in Section \ref{sec: rational} we give for tilings $T$ in all dimensions $d\geqslant 2$ a complete description of the rational cohomology $H^*(\Om_r;\Q)$ in terms of the aperiodic point group $G$ and its action on $H^*(\Om_t;\Q)$.
+The integral cohomology requires deeper input.
 The case of integral cohomology of planar tilings has already been covered by the second author \cite{Wal17rot}, and in Section \ref{sec: planar} we recover the final descriptions of that work via the machinery of the current article.
+In higher dimensions, full computations are difficult.
+Several of the results in Section \ref{sec: cohomology} provide the first steps to effective calculation of these invariants, which we hope will provide the foundations for more powerful tools in the future.
+One technique which has proved to be useful is the replacement of the space $\Om_r$ (and related spaces, such as $\Om_t$) with shape equivalent \cite{MarSeg82} but less pathological cellular approximations, which have isomorphic cohomology.

 The homotopy groups associated to aperiodic tilings have been less well studied, though we note the pioneering work of Geller and Propp \cite{GelPro95} in the translational context.
 As already indicated, although $\Om_r$ and $\Om_G$ are closely related, here it would seem the latter which is the more fundamental.